Sophia Antipolis, France – 15 January 2014

-“Security is not an additional feature that can be patched on after the adoption of a technology, it must be taken into account from the beginning of the standardization process.” says Charles Brookson, chairman of ETSI’s Operational Coordination Group on Security.
+“Security is not an additional feature that can be patched on after the adoption of a technology, it must be taken into account from the beginning of the standardization process.” says Charles Brookson, chair of ETSI’s Operational Coordination Group on Security.
 “Indeed, in many cases it can be a winning driver that enables the overall success of the technology, and with increasing demands of privacy and integrity of data, security is legally essential for businesses which generate and handle user or customer data.”

 ETSI’s security white paper is available at: www.etsi.org/securitywhitepaper.

 It provides a high-level overview of ETSI’s security standardization, including past and current work, as well as a detailed listing of all ETSI specifications related to security.
 Besides security, ETSI addresses societal challenges through ICT standardization in a number of domains such as accessibility and inclusive access to technology, energy efficiency of ICT equipment, road safety through intelligent transport systems, emergency communication systems and eHealth.